AsyMov: Integrated Sensing and Communications with Asynchronous Moving Devices: Experimental results

 \subsection{\ac{isac} testbed}

 Our testbed consists of two \ac{isac} nodes acting as TX and RX.
-Each node comprises a Xilinx \ac{rfsoc} for baseband signal processing and a \ac{mmwave} Sivers $16$-elements phased array antennas operating at $f_c=60$~GHz.
-The implementation is based on that presented in~\cite{pegoraro2024jump}, which is an adaptation of MIMORPH~\cite{lacruz2021realtime}, an open-source project for \ac{mmwave} experimentation.
+Each node comprises a Xilinx \ac{rfsoc} for baseband signal processing and a \ac{mmwave} Sivers $16$- or $8$-elements phased array antennas operating at $f_c=60$~GHz or $f_c=28$~GHz, respectively.
+The implementation is based on that presented in~\cite{pegoraro2024jump}.
 We refer to \cite{pegoraro2024jump, lacruz2021realtime} for additional details on the testbed setup.

-The TX sends IEEE~802.ay standard-compliant packets with $1.76$~GHz bandwidth, including an IEEE~802.11ay header and a TRN field.
+The TX sends IEEE~802.11ay standard-compliant packets with $1.76$~GHz bandwidth, including an IEEE~802.11ay header and a TRN field.
 This field contains $12$ TRN units, each composed of $6$ complementary Golay sequences~\cite{802.11ay}.
 We use each TRN unit to estimate the channel for a different TX beam pattern, scanning the whole angular space in front of the TX.
-This allows us to estimate the \ac{aod} of each multipath component in the subsequent signal-processing phase.
+This allows us to estimate the \ac{aod} of each multipath component with respect to the antenna array orientation, using the algorithm in~\cite{pegoraro2024rapid}.
 The antenna beamwidth determines the resolution of the \ac{aod} estimation, which approximately equals $8^{\circ}$.
 The RX performs downconversion, sampling, packet detection, and symbol-level synchronization.
-After that, I/Q samples are stored and processed offline with Matlab scripts to perform channel estimation.
-The channel estimates are then fed to the proposed algorithm, which is implemented in Python.
-Sampling at the RX side is carried out using a frequency of $3.52$~GHz, fulfilling the requirements of \ac{mmwave} IEEE 802.11ad/ay.
-Packet detection is performed by computing the autocorrelation of the received signal and checking whether this exceeds a pre-defined threshold~\cite{lacruz2021realtime,liu2017dual}.
-To perform \ac{cir} estimation we compute the cross-correlation of the received signal with the known TRN units at the RX.
+To perform \ac{cir} estimation, we compute the cross-correlation of the received signal with the known TRN units at the RX.
 Then, we apply peak detection to isolate significant multipath components and estimate \ac{aod} for each peak using the algorithm in~\cite{pegoraro2024rapid}.
 We compensate for the TX orientation by estimating the \ac{aod} of the \ac{los} path and removing it from the \ac{aod} of other paths.